 What about students?

-Only those students whose primary responsibility involves the care of children, (e.g., McPhaul Center, 4-H Camps) will require a BI.
+Only those students whose primary responsibility whose primary responsibilities involved the care of children or tasks consistent with a position of trusts, (e.g., McPhaul Center, 4-H Camps) will require a BI.
 Student workers who exceed the 20-hour threshold or those students working during semester breaks or in the summer will not require a BI.
 Graduate students will not require background checks unless their primary responsibilities include child care.

 Students hired as temporary employees from high schools or other higher education institutions will require a BI.

 What about volunteers?

 Volunteers generally will not require a BI with the exception of volunteers working with minors.
 See question #1 above.

 Rehired retirees are considered newly hired temporary employees and subject to a BI.

 While all positions on a campus may be considered positions of trust for various reasons, this phrase is a term defined by the state, and in short, means a position that has responsibility for "cash, keys, or kids (minor children)."
 The USG policy allows institutions to define those positions considered positions of trust, but generally, it means a position that has some degree of fiscal responsibility, responsibility for maintaining the security of an area, or responsibility for minor children.

 Positions of trust include programs that routinely serve minor children (dual enrollment, advanced academy, etc).
 A position of trust designation would not apply if there are sometimes minor children in someone's classes, but it would apply if someone were promoted to director of a program primarily serving minor children.

 Positions in other titles not included on this list may be considered positions of trust if the duties and responsibilities meet the general criteria for a position of trust.
 Please contact Human Resources with any questions as to interpretation of what qualifies as a position of trust.